 Of HTML, DHTML, and JavaScript

 DHTML, for Dynamic HTML, and JavaScript, a programming language, added something HTML didn’t have by itself: the ability to do things.
-By “things,” I mean actions like turning this text red when you move your mouse over it to games you can play in your browser.
+By “things,” I mean actions like turning this text red when you move your mouse over it and games you can play in your browser.

 Your browser, and the HTML displayed in it, became a platform for computer programs.